PROVIDED BY CREATIVE NEW ZEALAND

 Please read the Application Guide before completing your application.
 All forms can be found below.
-Please use the Tauranga application form if your residential address falls within Tauranga City Council limits, or the Western Bay application form if your address falls within Western Bay of Plenty District Council limits.
+Please use the Tauranga application form if your project falls within Tauranga City Council limits, or the Western Bay application form if it falls within Western Bay of Plenty District Council limits.
 Please note that combined funding is no longer available, you will need to make two separate applications for projects that intersect both councils.
 If you're unsure - talk to us.

 The Application Process

 - Download the application form – make sure you download the application form for the relevant sub-region.

 - Download the application summary.
 This document will be an executive summary of your application and should contain the most crucial information.